 So, how do I determine the velocity of point C?
-I take two perpendiculars to these red and blue vectors as I have done here and then the intersection gives me the velocity of point C. And you can very easily see that the projection of V C along C B is the blue vector velocity.
-The projection of velocity vector V C along A C is the red vector.
-In the other case we have taken C such that C B is perpendicular to the velocity of point B. Now to find out velocity of point C actual velocity of point C I must project V A along A
+I take 2 perpendiculars to these red and blue vectors as I have done here.
+And then the intersection gives me the velocity of point C and you can very easily see that the projection of V C; along C B is the blue vector velocity, the projection of velocity vector V C along A C is the red vector.

-C take the projection vector transfer it to C. Now, V B does not have any projection along BC so that is 0.

-So, velocity of C along C B must be 0.
-Now how to locate, how to find out velocity of point C?
-I drop perpendiculars on to this red vector and the 0 vector through point C, 0 vector through point C along C B, I drop a perpendicular; that means, it will now pass through C perpendicular to C B. And this intersection of these two perpendiculars must be V C and you can very easily check that projection of V C along A C is the red vector.
-And projection of V C along C B is 0.
+In the other case, we have taken C such that; C B is perpendicular to the velocity of point B. Now to find out actual velocity of point C; I must project V A along A C, take the projection vector, transfer it to C. Now V B does not have any projection along B C; so, that is 0.
+So, velocity of C along C B must be 0; now how to locate?
+How to find out velocity of point C?
+I drop perpendiculars onto this red vector and the 0 vector; through point C; along C B; I drop a perpendicular; that means, it will now pass through C, perpendicular to C B. And this intersection of these two perpendiculars must be V C and you can very easily check that projection of V C; along A C is the red vector and projection of V C; along C B is 0.

 Then we had discussed the concept of instantaneous center of rotation.

-So, if I take perpendicular as C and then on the intersection of the two perpendiculars of the velocity vectors at A and B; then the velocity at C must be 0.
-And I can also locate the instantaneous center of rotation; when the velocity distribution at A and B is parallel as shown here.
-Now, if I ask this question that what would happen if the velocity of point B were to be the same as velocity of point A.
+So, if I take perpendicular C and then on the intersection of the two perpendiculars of the velocity vectors at A and B, then the velocity at C must be 0 and I can also locate the instantaneous center of rotation; when the velocity distribution at A and B is parallel as shown here.

-The magnitude and directions are the same; then what happens?
-This line and this line A C or A B, the line A B and this blue line, blue dashed line they are parallel.
-What it means?
-Is that they will meet at infinity thus this body is in translation.
-Then this body is in translation pure translation, there is no rotation.
-Because, these two lines meet at infinity C is at infinity.
-So, this body is in translation which means the velocity of every point in that case is the same; every point will have the same velocity magnitude and direction.
+Now, if I ask this question that; what would happen if the velocity of point B were to be the same as velocity of point A; the magnitude and directions are the same?
+Then what happens?
+This line and this line; A C or A B; the line A B and this blue line; blue dashed line, they are parallel; what it means?
+Is that they will meet at infinity, thus this body is in translation; pure translation.

+There is no rotation because these two lines meet at infinity; C is at infinity.
+So, this body is in translation which means the velocity of every point in that case is the same; every point will have the same velocity, magnitude and direction.
+So, C is the instantaneous center of rotation.
+(Refer Slide Time: 09:51)
-So, C is the instantaneous center of rotation and then we had defined angular velocity.

-As velocity of point A divided by C A and which must also be equal to velocity of point B divided by C V. Now there is something to be understood here; when I say V C is 0 and C is the instantaneous center of rotation as I mentioned you can imagine that at this instant point C is hinged to the ground.
-You can assume that point C is hinged to the ground, at this instant only at this instant.
+And then we had defined angular velocity, as velocity of point A divided by C A and which must also be equal to velocity of point B divided by C B. Now there is something to be understood here; when I say V C is 0 and C is the instantaneous center of rotation.

-In other words the velocity of point C is same as the velocity of the ground.
-I can also interpret this as the velocity of point C is same as the velocity of the coincident point of the ground.
-Now, if you consider this definition of instantaneous center of rotation then we can generalize.
+As I mentioned, you can imagine that at this instant point C is hinged to the ground; you can assume that point C is hinged to the ground; at this instant only.
+In other words, the velocity of point C is same as the velocity of the ground; I can also interpret this as the velocity of point C is same as the velocity of the coincident point of the ground.
+Now if you consider this definition of instantaneous center of rotation.